 The rating of the strength of functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
-This holds for: F.HW_DES.
+This holds for: SF5.

 The TOE is equipped with several hardware accelerators to support the standard cryptographic operations.
-This security enforcing function is introduced to include the cryptographic operation in the scope of the evaluation as the cryptographic function itself is not used from the TOE security policy.
+This security enforcing function is introduced to include the cryptographic operation in the scope of the evaluation as the cryptographic function itself is not used from the TOE Security Policy.
 On the other hand these functions are of special interest for the use of the hardware as platform for the software.
-The component is a hardware DES encryption unit.
-The key for the cryptographic Triple-DES operations is provided from the Smartcard Embedded Software.
+The components are a hardware DES encryption unit and a combination of software and hardware unit to support RSA cryptography and RSA key generation.
+The key for the cryptographic Triple-DES operations are provided from the Smartcard Embedded Software.

 The strength of the cryptographic algorithms was not rated in the course of this evaluation (see BSIG Section 4, Para.
 3, Clause 2).
-The validity period of each algorithm and its bitlength is recommended in the official catalogue [15].
+The validity period of each algorithm and its bitlength is recommended in the official catalogue [17].